Country 9: England | This post is part of my 30×30 series. Read more here!

 Stay out Late at the Tate

-If you happen to be in London on the last Friday of the month, don’t miss Late at the Tate, a Uniqlo-sponsored after-hours opening of the famous art museum.
-You get full-range access to the museum and discounted tickets to the special exhibits, as well as pop-up talks (where curators do a quick dive into the different collections), street food, readings, and music.
+If you happen to be in London on the last Friday of the month, don’t miss Late at the Tate.
+It’s a Uniqlo-sponsored after-hours opening of the famous art museum.
+You get full-range access to the museum and discounted tickets to the special exhibits.
+There’s also pop-up talks (where curators do a quick dive into the different collections), street food, readings, and music.